Blackhawk Squadron: Other team members

+Other short-term members are Baker, an Englishman, and Boris, a Russian.
+Both characters only make single panel appearances.
+Zeg, Polish like Blackhawk and Stanislaus, manages to last a bit longer, but is gone by the Blackhawk's ninth appearance in Military Comics.
 The team acquires an animal mascot in the 1950s, Blackie the hawk.
 Possessing remarkable intelligence he can type notes in plain English, among other skills and fitted with his own miniature belt radio, he is often shown perched on Blackhawk's shoulder.